In this article

 - Coldcard: coldcard.com/docs

-Four checks per year gives you a complete paper trail.
-For the initial cold storage setup procedures and hardware selection, see the Bitcoin cold storage setup guide.
+Four checks per year gives you a paper trail.
+For the initial cold storage setup and hardware selection, see the Bitcoin cold storage setup guide.

 Step 5 ESTV Kursliste reconciliation for year-end wealth tax